 Hungary is filled with beautiful and interesting places.
-Here you can find quiet nature, ancient history, magnificent palaces and castles, as well as the unique national flavour that distinguishes Hungary from other European countries.
-Try to visit the largest lake in Europe - Balaton.
-This republic between East and West is ready to open its bright secrets to everyone who wants to go outside the capital and learn its real life.
+Here you can find quiet nature, ancient history, luxurious palaces and castles, as well as the unique national flavor that distinguishes Hungary from other European countries.
+This republic between East and West is ready to reveal its bright secrets to anyone who wishes to go outside the capital and find out its real life and way of life.

 Top 10 interesting places and activities:

 Admire the Hungarian Parliament Building, Budapest

 Feel the power of the impregnable Buda Castle, Budapest

 Plunge into the thermal springs of the Szechenyi and Gellert baths

 Enter the aviary with bats at the Budapest Zoo